 Be sure and go to my SPEECH LINKS on the RIGHT-side.
 There are many good resources.

-Many good speech videos that shows the smartpalate system in use.
+Many good speech videos that show the smartpalate system in use.
 Also helpful links, homework sites, other therapists using the smartpalate system, bloggers and more.
 (Not a burned out therapist!
 I love my work!).
 Looking for homework pages, go to the homework tab.

 You are invited to BYU’s Department of Communication Disorders fall seminar with Michael Blomgren, department chair and professor of Communication Sciences & Disorders, University of Utah.
 He will be presenting on FLUENCY.